sangahco/django-rest-framework/README.md

-# Django Template Web Application
+# REST API Framework in Django

-A web application for managing credentials.

 ## Set up the project